rushabhjhaveri/Notes/Technology/ES6_TypeScript.md

 ## Arrow Functions ##
 * Generally shorter and more concise than regular functions.
 * This is generally achieved by using shorthand notations and reducing line usage where possible.

+## this ##
+* Bound by [innermost] functional scope, depending on where it is being used.
+* Arrow functions resolves this issue.
+* Whenever you want to use _this_ in the execution context, then using arrow functions may be beneficial.
+* However, if you want to use _this_ in a local function/want a separate _this_ for the function itself, then use _function()_ instead of arrow functions.